 Listening to music is so much more than just a fun way to pass the time.
-It can also be one of the most powerful language learning tools in your arsenal!

 Why You Should Incorporate Songs into Your Language Study